WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 **Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**

-Now, we are going to look at how we can remove poor data and contamination by trimming and filtering.
+Now, we are going to look at how we can remove poor data and adapter contamination by trimming and filtering.
 We will use [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) by executing the following command on the Terminal:

 We will need to do some minor trimming (quality 25, length 50) as well as checking/removing Illumina adapter sequences:
 ```